OCR-D/spec/ocrd_eval.md

 ## Rationale

+Evaluating the quality of OCR requires comparing the OCR results on representative **ground truth** (GT) – i.e. realistic data (images) with manual transcriptions (segmentation, text).
+OCR results can be obtained via several distinct **OCR workflows**.

+The comparison requires evaluation tools which themselves build on a number of established evaluation metrics.
+The evaluation results must be presented in a way that allows factorising and localising aberrations, both within documents (page types, individual pages, region types, individual regions) and across classes of similar documents.

-Estimating the quality of OCR requires workflows run on representative data, evaluation metrics and evaluation tools that need to work together in a well-defined manner to allow users to make informed decisions about which OCR solution works best for their use case.
+ All this needs to  work together in a well-defined and automatically repeatable manner, so users can make informed decisions about which OCR workflow works best for which material and use case.

 ## Evaluation Metrics